 Historical performance information for the Related Account Composites and broad based benchmark indices are shown below.
 Performance figures are time-weighted rates of return, which include the deduction of portfolio transaction costs.
-The GIPS[®] calculation method differs from guidelines of the SEC for calculating performance of mutual funds.
+The GIPS® calculation method differs from guidelines of the SEC for calculating performance of mutual funds.
 All returns are calculated in U.S. dollars and reflect the reinvestment of dividends and other distributions.
 Additional information regarding Advisor's policies and procedures for calculating and reporting performance returns, and a listing and description of all of its composites, are available upon request by calling 1-844-302-PENN (7366).
-The Advisor has been verified in its claim of compliance with the GIPS[®] standards including having a Performance Examination of the Related Account Composites for the periods January 1, 2004 through December 31, 2016 conducted by ACA Performance Services, LLC, an independent third-party verifier.
+The Advisor has been verified in its claim of compliance with the GIPS® standards for the periods January 1, 2004 through December 31, 2019 conducted by ACA Performance Services, LLC, an independent third-party verifier.